Searinox/ScryptCalc/README.md

 The memory estimate for computation based on the selected parameters is displayed in the UI.

+It is also possible to clear the password field as soon as computation begins if the option is checked.

 In addition, a file named "config.txt" can be placed in the application folder containing saved parameters in this example format:

 ```